Indoor Air Quality Testing & Improvement

 - Inadequate whole-house ventilation

-- Improperly vented combustion appliances and fireplaces (carbon monoxide)
+- Improperly vented combustion appliances and fireplaces, which generate carbon monoxide

 - Mold and mildew resulting from moisture damage and high humidity

-- VOCs from chemical cleaning products and pesticides
+- VOCs from chemical cleaning products, paint, and pesticides

 - Building materials containing asbestos, formaldehyde, and lead